 The Acer Predator Triton 500 comes with the Core i7 9th generation CPU which can easily handle gaming tasks like rendering objects and productivity/computing tasks.
 The CPU is very high-end and very recent, making it a great addition to this laptop.

-The GPU in this laptop is an Nvidia GeForce RTX 2060, not the 2070 on the top laptops on this list, however still close to it in performance.
+The GPU in this laptop is the very popular Nvidia GeForce RTX 2060, not the RTX 2070 among the top laptops on this list, however still close to it in performance.
 It will run GPU dependant games at 100+ FPS on medium-high settings without stuttering.

 It will output it on the 1080p 144Hz IPS display, which is a beautiful, colorful, and bright display that can display up to 144 FPS.

-As always, 16 gigs of 2666Mhz memory to minimize loading times when switching between apps, and allowing for advanced multitasking.
+As always, 16 gigs of 2666Mhz memory will minimize loading times when switching between apps, and allowing for advanced multitasking.

 The battery life on this laptop is exceptionally good, coming in at around 4 hours of gaming.
 Gaming laptops do not usually have a good battery life but this laptop definitely does and is one of the best batteries on this list.